 Railroad Quiet Zones

-In response to concerns expressed by community members regarding the impacts of train horn noise, the city is designing and implementing several railroad crossing Quiet Zones.
+In response to concerns expressed by community members regarding the impacts of train horn noise, the city has designated and implemented several railroad crossing Quiet Zones.
 These efforts are in coordination with Boulder County and other local transportation agencies to improve the safety and quality of life for the Boulder community.